Nifla004/CardioAI-Extension/README.md

 ANN (Keras) - Deep Learning - Deeper architecture with batch normalisation and dropout
 Note: One-Class SVM (anomaly detection) and SVM Classifier (supervised classification) are different models serving different purposes.
 Both are included in this framework.

+## **Uncertainty Quantification with Conformal Prediction**
+CardioAI+ extends beyond conventional prediction by incorporating **Conformal Prediction (CP)** to estimate the reliability and uncertainty associated with every cardiac risk assessment.
+While traditional machine learning models provide only a predicted class or risk score, CardioAI+ additionally measures how confident the system is in its prediction, enabling more trustworthy AI-assisted decision support.
+The conformal prediction module uses a calibration-based approach to generate statistically valid prediction confidence estimates without requiring changes to the underlying machine learning models.
+This allows the framework to identify high-confidence predictions as well as uncertain cases where additional clinical evaluation may be required.
+By integrating uncertainty quantification with multi-model classification, SHAP-based explainability, and hybrid anomaly detection, CardioAI+ moves toward a **trustworthy healthcare AI framework** that provides not only *what the model predicts*, but also *why the prediction was made* and *how reliable that prediction is*.
+**Key outputs include:**
+* Prediction confidence scores for cardiac risk assessments
+* Uncertainty-aware patient risk classification
+* Improved transparency and reliability for AI-assisted healthcare applications
+* Identification of cases requiring further clinical review This integration addresses a critical limitation of existing medical AI systems, where highly accurate models can still produce overconfident incorrect predictions.
+By combining explainability and uncertainty estimation, CardioAI+ aims to support safer and more responsible deployment of AI in cardiovascular risk assessment.

 ## **Key Features**
 **Universal Dataset Loader**
 Upload any heart disease CSV — the framework automatically detects your target column and determines whether binary or multi-class classification is needed.